 Courtroom Antics: And unlike most seen on television, they generally aren't the sort of thing that could get one charged with contempt of court.
 It helps that Mortimer was a practicing lawyer and so knew just what you could reasonably expect to get away with in a court of law.

-Deadpan Snarker: Rumpole to a tee, in both his life but especially in his style of advocacy.
+Deadpan Snarker: Rumpole, in both his life but especially in his style of advocacy.

 Phyllida Erskine-Brown is also very good at this — possibly a function of having been trained by Rumpole.